gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 non-developers, my co-workers.
 This meant we needed an approachable interface for copy and content editing.
 I wanted to make it as convenient as logging into Wordpress and publishing from there, without the Wordpress.
-So the publishing experience couldn’t rely on creating a file and committing changes to a git repo.
+So the publishing experience couldn’t rely on creating a file and committing changes to a Git repo.

 > Sidebar: There is